-INDIVIDUALIZED PLAN OF CARE (IPOC)
+INDIVIDUALIZED PLAN OF CARE

-The Individualized Plan of Care (IPOC) is a comprehensive plan of care outlining the service delivery that will address the specific strengths and needs of the beneficiary.
+The IPOC is a comprehensive plan of care outlining the service delivery that will address the specific strengths and needs of the beneficiary.
 The IPOC must be individualized and specify problems to be addressed.
-Excluding screening, assessment, and crisis services, an IPOC should be developed prior to the delivery of a service with the full participation of the beneficiary and his or her family, if appropriate, except in the case of an emergency.
+The IPOC must be person/family centered and developed with the full participation of the beneficiary and his or her family.